Last Updated on: 21st September 2023, 09:17 am

 The role of the mother is to lay eggs in the nesting burrow and leave the babies to fend for themselves.
 Even Burmese mountain tortoises, which remain for a while, don’t wait until the eggs hatch.

 The mother will keep predators from stealing her eggs.
 Once the eggs have hatched, the hatchlings will be responsible for their own care.
 The mother will feel no protective attachment toward her hatchlings, regardless of their age and vulnerability.

 Baby tortoises don’t need help from their parents.
-They can survive on their own as long as they have access to food and water.
+They can survive independently as long as they have access to food and water.
 Their instinct is to burrow into the ground and stay hidden from predators.

 While not all hatchlings will survive, some will reach adulthood.
 As long as environmental factors don’t place them at a disadvantage, enough baby tortoises will survive to keep the species going.

 How Do Tortoises Feed Their Young?

 As stated, adult tortoises don’t feed their young, so the babies must find food and feed themselves shortly after hatching.

 To increase their chances of survival, young tortoises hatch with a yolk sac that they feed on during their first days.
-Once the embryonic egg sac dries up, the hatchlings will have to dig their way out of the nest.
+Once the embryonic egg sac dries up, the hatchlings must dig their way out of the nest.
 Once free, they’ll scavenge for food.

 They’ll start feeding on fresh plants, flowers, and greens as they grow older.

 How Do Baby Tortoises Survive In The Wild?

-The chances of an individual baby tortoise surviving in the wild are slim.
-As small and delicate animals, they face harsh conditions and the prospect of being attacked by predators.
+The chances of an individual baby tortoise surviving in the wild are slim because they face harsh conditions and the prospect of being attacked by predators.

 Tortoises that are fortunate enough to survive to maturity do so by hiding under rocks or burrowing into the surrounding area’s sand, soil, or moss.